matiaspakua/tech.notes.io/pages/22_the_history_of_the_project_A7_by_David_Parnas.md

 The A7 project is widely regarded as a seminal moment in the history of software engineering, and its legacy continues to shape the field to this day.
 The project helped to establish many of the best practices and methodologies that are now widely used in the software development industry, and its lessons continue to inform new generations of software engineers.

-## Which are the Parnas's contributions from the A7E project?
+##  Parnas's contributions from the A7E project

 David Parnas is best known for his contributions to the field of software engineering after working on the A7 project, which was a software development effort for the Canadian military.
 During the course of the A7 project, Parnas developed and refined his ideas on software design, architecture, and modularity.
 These ideas had a significant impact on the software engineering community and are still widely cited today.